Falso Azufre

 Falso Azufre is a complex volcano at the border of Argentina and Chile.

 Falso Azufre is elongated in east–west direction and contains craters and lava domes; most craters have diameters of 300–600 m with the exception of the main crater, which is 1 × 1.3 km wide.
 The highest summit Cerro Falso Azufre lies at the western end in Chile, which has mostly generated pyroclastic material from craters.
 The probably youngest segment of the volcano is the eastern section in Argentina, where two lava domes and two cones are located; these form the Dos Conos volcano.
 Some lava flows linked to Dos Conos are up to 7 km long.
 The oldest is known as the Kunstmann edifice on the northwestern side of Falso Azufre; Kunstmann volcano features a 3 km wide scar formed by a sector collapse.
 Falso Azufre with a base surface of 387 km2 is one of the biggest volcanoes in the area.
 The presence of two oppositely curved vent alignments gives the complex an arc-like shape which reaches heights of about 5900 m above sea level.

 Blocky lava flows, some of them quite large, form the bulk of the volcano.
 Neighbouring volcanoes are Nevado San Francisco, the Laguna Amarga caldera and Laguna Verde volcanoes; additional volcanics are of Miocene to Pliocene age.
 The Kunstmann edifice probably counts as a separate volcano as well.

 The volcano has erupted trachyandesite, andesite and dacite.
 The rocks contain hornblende and pyroxene with a total content of 58-61% of SiO2 and form a potassium-rich calc-alkaline suite.
 In some parts of the volcano, its rocks have suffered hydrothermal alteration.
+Water from the mountain runs into Laguna Verde, which is to its southwest.